theodi/ODI-eLearning/src/theme/Mampu/README.md

 Introduction
 ---
-This is the 'sainsburys-theme' theme.
+This is the 'mampu-theme' theme.

 As with any Adapt compatible theme, the structure of the theme is as follows: